-'Transformers: Age of Extinction' is not impressing the critics.
+'Transformers: Age of Extinction' is over $100 million in profit.